 Do you work on a piece of content, put it up on your site, and then move on to the next thing?
 If so, you’re letting a wealth of material go to waste, and compromising your SEO success at the same time.
 Evergreen content is essentially free content at your fingertips that you can use again and again to drive traffic.

 After you’re done promoting a piece of evergreen content on your site, schedule social media promotion of the piece, schedule it to send automatically to new subscribers, and mention the pieces when you do guest posts.
-Updating older articles is also a good way to increase traffic and get more mileage out of an evergreen piece, without having to start from scratch.
+Updating older articles is also good for increasing traffic and getting more mileage out of an evergreen piece.

 Don’t let an outdated SEO strategy stand between you and your potential customers.
 Let the experienced digital marketing team at Pennington Creative make sure your SEO approach is always up to date and working for your brand.
 Our online marketing team in Tucson can build a customized strategy just for you.
 Find out how we can help your digital marketing efforts by calling (520) 344-4672.